Walgreens Logo

 Walgreens Logo 1929

 Until the 1930s, the layout of the text varied.
-For the phrase “Walgreen Co.” a cursive script began to be used, in which all letters were interconnected, except the first “W.” She not only stood alone but also resembled a similar glyph from the emblem of Walt Disney Pictures.
-The “W” in the shape of a pretzel was not the only non-standard element – other letters also looked unusual.
+For the phrase “Walgreen Co.,” cursive script was used, in which all letters were interconnected except the first “W.” She not only stood alone but also resembled a glyph from the Walt Disney Pictures emblem.
+The “W” in the shape of a pretzel was not the only non-standard element; other letters looked unusual as well.
 For example, the “C” twisted into a spiral, the “l” had a serif at the top, and the right side of the “n” extended down the line.

-The scroll with the company’s name took on a clear geometric shape and became more angular, turning into a ribbon with bifurcated triangular ends.
-The quotation marks disappeared, and the slogan was written in a contrasting bold sans-serif.
+The scroll bearing the company’s name took on a clear, geometric shape, becoming more angular, transforming into a ribbon with bifurcated, triangular ends.
+The quotation marks disappeared, and the slogan was set in a bold, contrasting sans-serif font.

 1931 – 1932